Neopuyo/WeatherApp/README.md

 ## FEW RESPONSIVE DESIGN ELEMENTS

-To know if the device is in `portrait` or `landscape` orientation, we can read with the build context with MediaQuery:
+To know if the device is in `portrait` or `landscape` orientation, we can read the build context thanks to MediaQuery:

 ```dart
 Orientation orientation = MediaQuery.of(context).orientation;